cys9772/election-blog4/content/post/2024-09-15-blog-post-2/index.md

 ## GDP, DPI, and Both

 As an extension to our models, let's examine other economic factors and provide side-by-side comparisons of each to discover prediction outcomes and sensitivity robustness.
 For our purposes, we will use **disposable personal income (DPI)** as our independent variable.
 Similar to GDP, research has found that voters who experience a rise in disposable income are more likely to support the incumbent, whereas those experiencing a decline might vote for the opposition [(Healy 2017)](https://www.cambridge.org/core/journals/american-political-science-review/article/digging-into-the-pocketbook-evidence-on-economic-voting-from-income-registry-data-matched-to-a-voter-survey/7FF7E7FFFDCA634B79D2289C6880CF3D).
-As DPI increases, voters may feel more economically secure, which can result in greater support for the incumbent party.
+As DPI increases, voters may feel more economically secure, **which can result in greater support for the incumbent party**.
 However, nuances and changes related to income inequality can play significant roles in how voters perceive DPI and their voting behavior as candidates explore redistribution initiatives [(Zivkovic 2021)](https://link.springer.com/article/10.1057/s41295-021-00249-2).

 To investigate this further, I created 3 models based on 3 different factors -- GDP, DPI, and GDP + DPI.
 Below we can see a comparison between their R-squared values, AIC (Akaike Information Criterion), and BIC (Bayesian Information Criterion).